Trump launches tweetstorm against Kim Jong Un, Rand Paul, 'Russia hoax'

 Earlier this month, Facebook uncovered approximately $100,000 spread across approximately 3,000 ads in fraudulent ad spending across its platform tied to the 2016 presidential election.
 The “potentially politically-related ads” were bought from accounts with U.S. IP addresses, but the language was set to Russian, Facebook said.

+While Trump accused the media of promoting Clinton, in her new book "What Happened," Clinton blamed the media -- and many other factors -- for her loss.

-Fox News’ Chris Ciaccia and the Associated Press contributed to this report.
+Fox News’ Chris Ciaccia and The Associated Press contributed to this report.